A new style of exploration, placing value on emotions

 Paladar y Tomar provides the smoothest experience that only two living-there local experts can assure.

 Andalusia is the Spain of our dreams where Arabic conception is felt anywhere: white walls, Arab towers and imposing views.
 Olive trees, orange and lemon trees, fig trees, walnut trees, almond trees, and prune trees dot the infinite landscape.
 Under no circumstance should you miss the unique opportunity of feeling the time and living a a full immersive experience; where to sleep matters.

 From a 17th century palace with marbled floors and exquisite tapestries – with its legacy as a muse for generations of artists, aristocrats, novelists and toreros – to a cortijo – a unique Andalusian country house – Paladar y Tomar will curate the right accommodation for you and your party, creating new doorways to the unexpected.

 From Western Andalusia dream destinations are at your fingertip.
-You can decide to navigate eastern and keep exploring the grandeur of Andalucia, or tack western to Portugal.
+You can decide to navigate eastern and keep exploring the grandeur of Andalusia, or tack western to Portugal.

 But Portugal might be in your bucket list, in that case from the Algarve to Porto; the country – of reduced dimensions – can make you feel in an old, architecturally distinguished city and suddenly in the gorgeous countryside, all punctuated by big, slow, home-made meals.